Pages

 “Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, the way a hen gathers her chicks under her wings, yet you were unwilling.
 Look!
 Your house will be abandoned.”
 (Matthew 23:37,38)

 Even the modern Jewish nation of Israel doesn't claim to exist by any divine right.
 When the official declaration of the existence of the State of Israel was read in 1948, it acknowledged the United Nations, not God.
-Jewish writer Emanuel Gutman said of the modern Jewish nation: "The organs of government and state power neither derive their legal authority from religion or church nor their legitimization from any divine source."
+Jewish writer Emanuel Gutman said of the modern Jewish nation:

-Jesus foretold that God’s special favor would be removed from the Jews.
-“The Kingdom of God will be taken from you, and given to a nation that does produce the fruit of the Kingdom.”
-(Matthew 21:43) What "nation" is that?
-Peter explained to a group of Christians in his day, a group comprised of both Jewish and non-Jewish individuals: “You are a chosen people.
+What "nation" is that?
+Peter explained to Christians in his day, a group comprised of individuals of many nationalities: “You are a chosen people.
 You are a royal priesthood, a holy nation, God's very own possession…Once you had no identity as a people; now you are God's people.”
 (1 Peter 2:9,10)

 Bill K. Underwood is the author of several novels and one non-fiction self-help book, all available at Amazon.com.
+You can help support this site by purchasing a book.